EmersonElectricCo/lowball-rabbitmq-logging-handler/README.md

 ## Overview
-This is a simple module for a lowball microservice ecosystem to connect logging to a rabbitmq service.
+A lowball logging module that sends your microservice ecosystem logs to a rabbitmq service.

 By default it uses the builtin lowball log formatter `lowball.builtins.logging.formatter.DefaultFormatter` but this can be changed if desired.